Templating

 Generators and TemplateResourceRefs

 .
-During deployment, a ClusterProfile can dynamically fetch any resource within the management cluster and incorporate its data into the desired configuration.
+This mechanism allows a ClusterProfile to dynamically retrieve any resource residing within the management cluster during deployment, effectively incorporating its data into the intended configuration.

 ConfigMapGenerators and SecretGenerators

-).
-The namespace and name of these resources can be defined dynamically using templates, leveraging cluster metadata like namespace, name, and kind.
+EventTriggers offer the capability to reference ConfigMaps through ConfigMapGenerators and Secrets via SecretGenerators.
+Importantly, the namespace and name of these resources can be dynamically determined using templates, which incorporate cluster metadata such as namespace, name, and kind.

-Upon an event, Sveltos retrieves information from the event itself and the cluster metadata.
-Similar to the projectsveltos.io/instantiate
+When an event is triggered, Sveltos gathers data from the event itself and the associated cluster metadata.
+Mirroring the functionality of the projectsveltos.io/instantiate

-behavior, Sveltos uses this data to dynamically generate (instantiate) the referenced resources within the management cluster.
+annotation, Sveltos leverages this data to dynamically generate (instantiate) a new ConfigMap or Secret within the management cluster.

 apiVersion: lib.projectsveltos.io/v1beta1